kulksoh21/CS222-Group85/README.md

 This is an calendar app that allows used to signup and login to a personalized account where they can interact with a calendar interace to add, edit, and remove events that they'd like to keep track of using the app.

+You can see our final presentation on the project here: [Final Presentation Video](https://www.youtube.com/watch?v=Sl-hIdHFOE4)

 ## Technical Architecture

 Here is a diagram of the technical archecture setup for this project: